seL4/docs/Hardware/index.md

-* You can contact one of the seL4 Foundation [Endorsed Services Providers](https://sel4.systems/Foundation/Services/) to get commercial support or professional advice to develop such a port or feature (with the same implications and expectations as above for any contributions);
+* You can contact one of the seL4 Foundation [Endorsed Services Providers](https://sel4.systems/Foundation/Services/) to get commercial support or professional advice to develop such a port or feature (with the implications and expectations detailed in our [guidelines for contributing kernel code](../projects/sel4/kernel-contribution.html));

 * You can check the [roadmap](../projects/roadmap.html) for any planned contributions, from the seL4 Foundation or larger community, such on any new